catdad/righthand/README.md

 ##Initialization

-The takes one argument, an array of menu items.
+The initializing function takes one argument, an array of menu items.
 It is initialized like this:

 	menu(itemsArray);